cpwood/Pico-Go-Web/content/docs/help/commands.md

 1. configure auto-completion for your project;
 2. configure linting (i.e. error and code-smell detection) for your project;
+3. add a `pico-go.json` file to your project, allowing you to override global settings (if one doesn't already exist);
-3. prompt you to install any pre-requisite extensions.
+4. prompt you to install any pre-requisite extensions.

 It's safe to run more than once as it will only ever fix up whatever's missing or broken.
 If you've cloned somebody else's repo and there isn't `.vscode` folder included, you may want to run this command immediately after cloning to get richer functionality.